310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Eichi %}
 Apparently, they’re stuck in a rut right now, feeling as though they can only come up with unoriginal ideas.

-The PV that’s being called off also had a song that’s been heard before, outfits that’ve been seen before, and a performance that’s been shown before, so it’s only natural it ended up tossed out.
+The PV that’s going to be called off also had a song that’s been heard before, outfits that’ve been seen before, and a performance that’s been shown before, so it’s only natural it ended up tossed out.

 Therefore, they’d like you to come up with a project whose main selling point is that “idols thought it up” — something that you would also enjoy doing.